temikfart/white-belt/README.md

 ---

+Almost all White Belt solutions are collected here.
-There are almost all solutions.
-I collected them at the second week.
-Some solutions can be implemented in the best way.
+I started adding them to this repository from the second week.